mountaintom/iOS-import-plist-to-core-data/README.md

 * Add the files ImportToCoreDataFromPlist.h and ImportToCoreDataFromPlist.m to your project.

-* Add the BearsExample.plist file to your project.
+* Add the BearsExample.plist file (in the BearsExamplePlister folder) to your project.

 * Create a Core Data entity named Bears.
 * Add the following attributes to the Bears entity: (or just use the Event entity if you use the Master Detail template)